10 Observations from Shooting Equestrian Sports

 Horses move slower but more methodical on the hunter course.

-• The hunter series offers slightly cleaner shots, but distractions in the background are still present.
+• The hunter series offers slightly cleaner shots, less logos, and sponsors.

 I used quite a bit of blur techniques to try to show the color without it being distracting.